What Is Breast Augmentation?

 Does Breast Augmentation Cause Scarring?

-Scarring is a natural part of the healing process after breast augmentation; however, Dr. Connors and Dr. Hart use precise techniques to place incisions in discreet locations whenever possible, and any scars that do appear should fade to a flesh color in time.
+Scarring is a natural part of the healing process after breast augmentation; however, Dr. Connors uses precise techniques to place incisions in discreet locations whenever possible, and any scars that do appear should fade to a flesh color in time.
 Moreover, proper aftercare and following your surgeon’s recommendations can reduce scar visibility.

 Are Breast Implants Safe?